Neurogami/osc-scripter/README.md

 (BTW, it may now occur to you now that there are at least _two_ ways to stop a loop.)

-And that's it, so far, with script commands.

 Internal OSC server